Lesson 1: Export of Data for FEA#

 Applications/Examples/StandingLift/StandingLiftFEA.main.any

 However, this model internally reuses the code of StandingLift.main.any.
-Please find the model and load it by pushing F7 and open a Model View.
-You should see something similar to the picture to the right.
-The vertebral body we want to analyze is marked with a circle on the zoomed-in picture.
+Please find the model and load it by pressing F7, and open a Model View.
+You should see something similar to the picture above.
+The vertebral body we want to analyze is marked with a square in the zoomed-in picture.

 L5 L4 joint